sarahmthomas/CS193_Fall18_Lab1/index.md

+# Sarah's first CS193 Lab
+Favorite things about Purdue CS193:
+- The fact that part of the class is useful tools that we can use in a professional setting
+- The fact that the class was designed specifically for students like me

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.